TeamScheire/intel.letto/README.md

 ## Intel.Letto Modules
 Now the Rasp Pi is ready, set up the base modules to connect to it via WiFi.
-Test on the Rasp Pi who is connected with following code:
+Test on the Rasp Pi who is connected with following code to see their IP4 address via (you will also see your router connected via eth0):

-    sudo hostapd_cli all_sta

-See their IP4 address via:

     arp -a -n